fatna-Barkouch/Bakery-Sales-Forecasting/README.md

 ### Technical Information

 It is advisable to start using FFNN without special features and find the optimal architecture configuration.
-Later you can use LSTM, CNN (1D) or whatever to try to improve the result.
+Later you can use LSTM, CNN (1D) or whatever you like to try to improve the result.

 ### Target Results

-To compare your work with previous groups, please use the Mean Absolute Percentage Error ([Wikipedia](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error) - [Tensorflow Metric](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/MeanAbsolutePercentageError))
+To compare your results with the ones from previous groups, please use the Mean Absolute Percentage Error ([Wikipedia](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error) - [Tensorflow Metric](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/MeanAbsolutePercentageError))

-Approximately you should reach an error below 20%.
+Approximately you should reach an error below 20% on the prediction for a single day.
 Best results from the last semesters arrived around 15-16% error.

 ### Past Projects